FrancescoBorzi/why-I-hate-wow-private-servers/ENGLISH.md

 ![Reverse engineering](https://raw.githubusercontent.com/FrancescoBorzi/why-I-hate-wow-private-servers/master/img/reverse-engineering.jpeg)

 All the software that runs the private servers have been created with the "reverse engineering" technique.
-Which in simple terms it means "I try to write a program that imitates the behaviour of another program, without being able to access the original code".
+Which in simple terms it means "I try to write a program that imitates the behaviour of another program, without looking at the original code".

-The question now is who and when did they implement this software.
+The question now is: who and when did they implement this software?

 #### Parenthesis about the copyright

 *All copyrighted material (images, sounds, 3D models, logos, etc ...) is located inside the client application.
-The server application contains only numeric and textual values.
+The server application contains only numbers and texts.
 Therefore, if used for educational purposes, it is perfectly legal.*

 ## Unofficial WoW server applications